NYPL-Simplified/Open-eBooks-Android/README.md

 3. You can verify that everything is set up correctly by inspecting the results of both `java -version` and `javac -version`.

-## Android Studio Prerequisites
+## IntelliJ IDEA Prerequisites

-The latest version of Android Studio is strongly recommended.
-Versions older than 2.3.3 have not been tested.
+The latest version of IntelliJ IDEA is strongly recommended.
+Versions older than 2017.2.5 have not been tested.

+**NOTE:** Android Studio _will not work_ with this project due to a lack of Maven support.

 ## Nexus Setup